stephanbracke/intermagnet-technical-manual/chapters/usingdata/imagwebsite.rst

 Observatories).
 The web site offers access to various products:

-* The annual definitive data published in form of a Digital Object Identifier (DOI).
+* The annual definitive data published with a
+  Digital Object Identifier (DOI).
 * The magnetograms and data files of reported and adjusted minute values from all the IMOs.